dopecodez/string-count-react/README.md

 ![image info](website.PNG)

 A string recurrence counter made with React.
 Will get the N number of strings and their occurences for given url.
 Also has unit tests on top of this with Jest and Enzyme.
 The backend is [here](https://github.com/dopecodez/string-counter-express).
+You can find the site hosted on heroku here: https://morning-savannah-24852.herokuapp.com/

 If you have any doubts or clarifications on this code, hit me up and I'll try to help you guys out!